Cornelis de Schepper: Early life

 He was born in Nieuwpoort, Flanders probably in 1503.
 His father was Jan or Jacob de Schepper, the mayor of Dunquerke, and his mother Gislaine de Severin.
 His grandfather Jan was vice-admiral of Flanders and had an active military career fighting the English and the French.
 While the family name was originally the Flemish 'de Dobbele' or, in Latin: 'Duplicius' (meaning 'Double'), the honorific 'de Schepper' (the Captain) was later added because of the naval exploits of the grandfather.

 Cornelis received his initial schooling from his uncle L. de Schepper, pastor of Ekelsbeke, near Cassel.
 He attended lectures at the Paris University where he studied under Gérard Roussel, a member of the circle of Jacques Lefèvre d'Étaples.
-In December 1522 Schepper matriculated at the Collegium Trilingue of Louvain where he likely started his friendship with Goclenius, Viglius, Vives and other humanists from Bruges.
+In December 1522 Schepper matriculated at the Collegium Trilingue of Louvain where he likely started his friendship with Goclenius, Viglius, Juan Luis Vives and other humanists from Bruges.
 He also studied philosophy, jurisprudence and mathematics.
 He published in 1523 in Antwerp a mathematical treatise entitle Assertionis fidei adversus astrologos sive de significationibus coniunctionum superiorum planetarum anni 1524, which established his reputation in this field.

 It was possibly through an introduction from Fevyn and Cranevelt, that in 1523 he entered the service of Christian II of Denmark, the exiled brother-in-law of Emperor Charles V.